 Role Call: Anne-Li Norberg as Lindgren — Spinster Librarian / Information Provider (female)

 Details: Dir.
 Michael Ritchie.
 Perf.
 Eddie Murphy, Charles Dance, Charlotte Lewis.
 Paramount, 1986.

-Synopsis: Private detective Chandler Jarrell (Eddie Murphy), an African-American man, sets out to find the “Golden Child,” a Buddhist mystic who has been kidnapped by an evil white male sorcerer (Charles Dance).
+Synopsis: Private detective Chandler Jarrell (Eddie Murphy) sets out to find the “Golden Child,” a Buddhist mystic who has been kidnapped by an evil sorcerer (Charles Dance).
 A mysterious lady supplies him with information about the Golden Child and his quest, and he is told that she is the librarian at a Sacred Depository library, a half-dragon lady over 300 years old (!).